fat7i/home24/README.md

 and finally [Composer](https://getcomposer.org/) as a package manager.

 ### Instructions
+- From your terminal run: `composer install` to download all packages.
 - Edit database info in `resources/config.php` file.
 - Import `resources/database.sql` into database, it's contain schema and some demo data.
-- From your terminal run: `composer update` to download all packages.

 #### Demo Account